A classic Cuban milkshake made dairy-free and refined sugar-free using paleo sweetened condensed milk, cashew milk, and puffed wheat cereal.

 A regular batido de trigo is made with:

 - 1 cup puffed wheat cereal

 I mean, how good does that sound?
 My attempt at making this milkshake dairy-free and refined sugar-free turned out pretty good!
 It tastes almost as good as the real thing which is exactly what I wanted.
 Here’s how I made it.

 How To Make Dairy-Free Batido De Trigo

-To make the wheat shake, add cashew milk (or your favorite nut milk), puffed wheat cereal, paleo sweetened condensed milk, pinch of salt, and ice to a high speed blender.
+To make the wheat shake, add cashew milk (or your favorite nut milk), puffed wheat cereal, paleo sweetened condensed milk, a pinch of salt, and ice to a high-speed blender.
 This is the blender I use and LOVE.
 Blend the ingredients until smooth then serve.
 That’s it!

 Even if you’re not team dairy-free, I have a feeling you will love this variation.
 Let me know what you think in the comments below!

 Paleo Sweetened Condensed Milk